vippsas/vipps-epayment-api/features/customer-present-payments.md

 ---
-title: '"Customer present" payments'
+title: 'Customer-present payments'
 hide_table_of_contents: true
 sidebar_position: 30
 ---

-# "Customer present" payments
+# Customer-present payments

 When using the ePayment API to process payments in a physical setting (e.g., from a Point of Sale device or in a restaurant), the